turksmathstuff/turksmathstuff.github.io/mathreasoning.md

 Math Reasoning was a pretty amazing course that I taugth for a couple of years.
 It was meant to bridge the gap between Algebra 1 from middle school and Honors Algebra II in high school, where the expectation and rigor are far greater.
 There's a tacit assumption that students working on these notes have taken Algebra 1 but that they weren't amazing at it.

 ## Notes 01
+The distributive property applied to polynomials.
+(You've got to move beyond FOIL if you're going to excel!)
+Also, how to use your TI-Nspire CXII CAS to expand products.
 * [Here's a link](https://drive.google.com/file/d/0B11F_FpivrRiSkN0aW1IZEFLRjA/view?usp=sharing) to the notes.
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZiwh0F7gx-kwLfsZJnRZi3fS) to a YouTube playlist of videos about the materials in the notes.

 ## Notes 02
+Factoring, the opposite of distributing!
+Looking for the GCF.
+Factoring with a leading coefficient of 1 by educated guessing and pattern recognition.
+Factoring with prime leading coefficient using educated guessing and pattern recognition.
+Factoring with composite leading coefficient, educated guessing and pattern recognition.
+Basically a st of 277 factoring problems.
 * [Here's a link](https://drive.google.com/file/d/0B11F_FpivrRiVlN2dVNyQS02VG8/view?usp=sharing) to the notes.
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZiwOjaAiA-7s8eYySWvndwCm) to a YouTube playlist of videos about the materials in the notes.